Relaxed USAID rules forbid purchase of food aid, vehicles, pharmaceuticals from all except U.S.

-Editorial comment.
-The Haitian earthquake has done much to show well meaning people that the purpose of U.S. aid is not to help the recipient countries but to assist politically-connected U.S. companies and organizations.
+The Haitian earthquake has done much to show well meaning people that the purpose of aid from the United States is not to help the recipient countries but to assist politically-connected U.S. companies and organizations.

-In this scheme, countries like Haiti, Afghanistan, and the Democratic Republic of the Congo (DRC), are merely places through which political paybacks get laundered.
-In fact, USAID, the U.N., and other foreign “helpers” merely give their wastes to those whom they aid.
-Here are a few examples of US wastes that were offered as aid:
+In this scheme, countries like Haiti, Afghanistan, and the Democratic Republic of the Congo, are merely places through which political paybacks get laundered.
+In fact, USAID, the United Nations, and other supposed foreign helpers merely give their wastes to those whom they aid.
+Here are a few examples of U.S. wastes that were offered as aid:

 - Lots of unfortified rice purchased from Arkansas farmers,